Peter Bergmann case: Arrival in Sligo

-On Friday, 12 June, the man was first spotted at the Ulster Bus Depot in Derry between 14:30 and 16:00 local time (15:30 and 17:00 UTC).
-He boarded a bus headed to Sligo, County Sligo, carrying a black shoulder bag and a standard carry-on luggage bag.
+On Friday 12 June, the man was first spotted at the Ulster Bus Depot in Derry between 14:30 and 16:00.
+He boarded a bus headed to Sligo carrying a black shoulder bag and a standard carry-on luggage bag.
 He arrived at 18:28 at Sligo bus station and took a taxi to the Sligo City Hotel, where he paid per night in cash.
 While checking in, he gave the false name of "Peter Bergmann" and an address that was later reported as "Ainstettersn 15, 4472, Vienna, Austria."
 He had a slender build, stood 1.79 m had short grey hair, blue eyes, a tan complexion, and appeared to be in his late 50s or early 60s.
 According to staff and tenants at the Sligo City Hotel, the man was of Germanic descent and spoke English with a thick German accent.
 He was neatly groomed; his face was shaven and his hair was clean and combed.
 The man was well dressed wearing a black leather jacket, blue trousers, socks, a black leather belt and a pair of black shoes (size 44).
 His clothes were from C&A, a popular fashion retail store in Europe with most of its stores in Germany and Austria.
 From the man's appearance it was assumed he was a professional worker.
 He was a frequent smoker and several surveillance videos show him smoking outside often.

-During his stay at the hotel, the man was seen on CCTV footage leaving the building with a purple plastic bag full of items or personal effects.
+During his stay at the hotel, the man was seen on several occasions on CCTV footage leaving the building with a purple plastic bag full of items or personal effects.
 However, when he returned from his long walk he was no longer carrying the bag.
-It is presumed that he had disposed of his belongings throughout Sligo and then folded the bag and put it in his pocket.
+The Gardaí concluded that he had gradually disposed of his belongings throughout Sligo and then folded the bag and put it in his pocket.
 Authorities were unable to identify what he threw away in the public rubbish bins, as the man used the blind spots of the surveillance cameras to his advantage.
 His movements were very meticulous and methodical, as if he knew where to hide his personal belongings that could have identified him.

-On Saturday, 13 June, the man was seen walking to Sligo post office at 10:49 (11:49 UTC) and purchased eight 82-cent stamps and airmail stickers.
-The following day, the man left the hotel between 11:00 and 11:30 (12:00 and 12:30 UTC) and asked a taxi driver recommendations for a nice quiet beach where he could swim.
-The taxi driver stated that Rosses Point would be the best place and proceeded to drive the unidentified man to the beach.
-The man returned with the same taxi and was dropped off at the bus station in Sligo.
+On Saturday 13 June, the man was seen walking to Sligo post office at 10:49 and purchased eight 82-cent stamps and airmail stickers.
+The following day, the man left the hotel between 11:00 and 11:30 and asked a taxi driver recommendations for a nice quiet beach where he could swim.
+The taxi driver stated that Rosses Point would be the best place, and drove the unidentified man to the beach.
+After briefly looking at the beach, the man returned with the same taxi and was dropped off at the bus station in Sligo.